regolith-linux/volyova/README.md

 # Volyova

 Freedesktop.org Notification backend which provides a libfuse-based filesystem interface.
+It was inspired by [Rofication](https://github.com/DaveDavenport/Rofication).

 # Status